QGS4 Google Slides: Insert

 Shape: An element or figure that can be that can be added onto a slide.

 Text box: A rectangular area on a slide where can type text or images and objects.

 WordArt: The name for text that has a decorative or outlined effect.

 Play the Vocabulary Game to practice the Key Vocabulary.

 1. Take this Challenge 16 to check and make sure you are familiar with the Insert features.
 These skills are demonstrated in the videos for each Challenge section below.

 - Challenge: Make a copy of this 11.QGS4 Practice Google Slide Deck and complete each task highlighted on the slides successfully as proof of your skill.

 2. After completing the Challenge 16, check with your teacher about sharing or submitting it.

-3. Reviewed the additional resources located to the right:
+3. Reviewed the two additional resources located on the right: